aeb/ngEHTexplorer/README.md

 # ngEHTexplorer
-An interactive tool with which to explore the possible imaging performance of candidate ngEHT architectures.
+An interactive tool with which to explore the imaging performance of candidate ngEHT architectures.

 - [Summary Description](#Summary-Description)
 - [Getting Started](#Getting-Started)